psotob91/swper/README.md

 Please note that the SWPER index created by the `swper` package is based on the measures of women’s empowerment validated in the last article.

+## Changes and Updates

+For detailed information about the changes and updates made in each version of the package, please refer to the [NEWS.md](NEWS.md) file.

 ## Contributing

 If you encounter any issues or have suggestions for new features, please